pfsense/docs/source/highavailability/configuring-high-availability.rst

 -  Click Apply changes

 .. note:: Never add outbound NAT rules that could match the WAN/Public IP addresses of the cluster.
-This includes both rules that have the public IP addresses listed explicitly and also rules that have *any* set as a source.
+This includes rules that have the public IP addresses listed explicitly and also rules that have *This Firewall (self)* or *any* set as a source.
 These NAT rules will cause other problems/unintended behavior, and will break outbound connectivity from the secondary node when it is in a BACKUP state.

 Set DHCP Server to Use CARP LAN IP Address
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~